skverma618/Nest-Practice/README.md

 In Nest.js, decorators are special functions prefixed with @ that add metadata to classes, methods, and properties.

 They are used to define routes, dependencies, validation, and more in Nest.js.

+#### NOTE : To use a service in another module, use exports property in the module.
+Controller is never exported as it is attached to a specific module.

 ## Decorators